Verify a record →

 5. Serialize the entire object to DAG-CBOR (deterministic CBOR).

-6. Compute a SHA-256 hash of the DAG-CBOR bytes.
+6. Compute a SHA-256 hash over the DAG-CBOR bytes.

 7. Wrap the hash as a CIDv1 with DAG-CBOR codec.

-CID Parameters
+CID parameters

 ParameterValue